SHOWS AND TICKETS

-At Guy's London flat, old friends and new gather to party through the night.
+At Guy’s London flat, old friends and new gather to party through the night.
 This is the summer of 1985, and for Guy and his circle the world is about to change forever.
-Deliciously funny and bittersweet, Kevin Elyot's comedy captures the fragility of friendship, happiness and life itself.
-The play opened to rave reviews at the Royal Court Theatre in 1994 and then went on to win both the Evening Standard and Laurence Olivier Awards for Best Comedy, as well as awards from the Writers' Guild and Critics' Circle.
-Male nudity and frank discussions of homosexuality.
+Deliciously funny and bittersweet, My Night with Reg perfectly captures the fragility of friendship, happiness and life itself.

 Set in a Scottish war hospital during WW1, this is the story of the meeting and developing friendship of the celebrated writer, Siegfried Sassoon and the then unknown Wilfred Owen who was suffering from shell shock.
 It was this profoundly creative and liberating friendship that finally unlocked Owen's poetic genius to express the horror and pity of war, a war which claimed his life exactly one week before the armistice.